 Deciding whether to transfer out of the LGPS (NI) is a serious financial decision.
 Your pension with us is a guaranteed income at retirement.
 If you transfer your defined benefit pension to another type of scheme you will lose this guarantee, along with other Scheme benefits such as annual inflationary pension increases and guaranteed dependants’ benefits.

-NILGOSC is committed to ensure that all scheme members hold on to their hard-earned pension.
+NILGOSC is committed to ensuring that all scheme members hold on to their hard-earned pension.
 To see our pledge to combat pension scams, please click the link below:

 Your LGPS (NI) pension is one of the most valuable assets you own